Thanks for visiting our Scandinavian-Style living room photo gallery where you can many ideas in this iconic style.

 This a spacious living room that has glass doors that open to the outside.
-This is a visual masterpiece with its tray ceiling with wooden elements and the amazing visual illusion of the wooden finish behind the massive U-shaped gray sofa.
+This is a visual primarypiece with its tray ceiling with wooden elements and the amazing visual illusion of the wooden finish behind the massive U-shaped gray sofa.

 This Scandinavian-Style living room matches its simple and functional design with an explosion of colors that bring life and vibrancy to the white ceiling and hardwood flooring.
 The beautiful wall mural of nature pairs well with the avocado sofa and brown cushioned armchair.

 This living room has two distinct walls that contrast each other.
-One is mustard yellow with a simple depiction of a potted cactus plant and built-in bookshelf.
+One is mustard yellow with a simple depiction of a potted cactus plant and a built-in bookshelf.
 The other is filled with vintage images of the classic blues era album covers paired with a bluish sofa.

-This Scandinavian-Style design maximizes the limited floor space with a gray sofa against a glass wall that separates the living room from the bedroom.
+This Scandinavian-style design maximizes the limited floor space with a gray sofa against a glass wall that separates the living room from the bedroom.
 A sense of vibrancy is provided by the colorful patterned area rug over the hardwood flooring.

 The white L-shaped sofa has an inviting comfortable aura to it contrasted by the intricate wallpaper design of the wall behind the sofa.
 This intricate design is mirrored on the colorful patterned area rug that is reminiscent of the inside of citrus fruit.

-The simplicity of the sofas, rocking chair, and low wooden tables has a rustic quality to it that fits well with the hardwood flooring, high white ceiling and the textured wall behind the TV.
+The simplicity of the sofas, rocking chair, and low wooden tables has a rustic quality to it that fits well with the hardwood flooring, high white ceiling, and the textured wall behind the TV.
 These are all given a brightness by the abundant natural light coming in from the sliding glass doors.